CHLSS

 I have a friend in Korea that I would like to get together with while I’m there.
 Can I do this on the tour?

-Yes.
-However, we would like you to participate in as many of the tour activities as possible.
+Yes!
+However, we highly encourage you to participate in all of the tour activities.
 After all, you will have paid for them!
-There are a couple of nights on the tour when you can be on your own for dinner, and the last day of the tour is open for free time.
-We would welcome you to use one of these times to meet up with your friend.
-If you prefer to opt-out of an activity on the itinerary to make time for a personal meeting, please let us know in advance.
+There is scheduled free time throughout the trip as well.
+We welcome you to use one of these times to meet up with your friend.
+If you prefer to opt out of an activity on the itinerary to make time for a personal meeting, please let us know in advance.

 We do not require you to travel with anyone.
 However, past adoptee participants have shared that they get more out of the trip and feel a greater sense of fulfillment from the experience if they are able to travel with a family member or a close friend who can provide support and encouragement.

 The more emotional activities on the tour are visits to the Korean adoption agency and the single mothers’ home.
 But for many adoptees, this trip is the first time to return to their country of birth.
-Absorbing and participating in the culture—and, for many, being a part of the “ethnic majority” for the first time—can be an amazing and awesome experience.
-We have found there is a need not only for comfort and support but for a family member or close friend to share in new discovery and to recognize and be part of the new information that is accessed in Korea.
+We have found there is a need not only for comfort and support but for a family member or close friend to share in new discoveries and to recognize and be part of the new information that is accessed in Korea.

 Traveling with a family member or close friend is also extremely helpful upon returning to the United States when the “processing” of the trip happens.
 Once home, adoptees often benefit from being able to talk to someone else who shared the experience.
 It is difficult to explain and convey the tour experiences to someone who did not share in the travel.

-Please note, if you do travel alone, there is an additional cost of $840 for single occupancy.
+Please note: If you do travel alone, there is an additional cost of $950 for single occupancy.

 Do I need a special travel visa and/or immunizations to travel to Korea?